Edinburgh's Hogmanay: History

 Hogmanay is the Scots word for New Year's Eve.
-In Scotland, New Year's (Hogmanay) is celebrated with several different customs, such as First-Footing, which involves friends or family members going to each other's houses with a gift of whisky and sometimes a lump of coal.
+In Scotland, New Year's Eve is celebrated with several different customs, such as First-Footing, which involves friends or family members going to each other's houses with a gift of whisky and sometimes a lump of coal.

 In Edinburgh, it now covers four days of processions, concerts and fireworks, with the street party beginning on Hogmanay.
 Alternative tickets are available for entrance into the Princes Street Gardens concert and Céilidh, where well-known artists perform and ticket holders can participate in traditional Scottish céilidh dancing.
 On New Year's Day the celebrations continue with the Stoats Loony Dook parade.

 The Edinburgh Hogmanay celebrations are among the largest in the world.
 Celebrations in Edinburgh in 1996–97 were recognised by the Guinness Book of Records at the world's largest New Year party, with approximately 400,000 people in attendance.
 Numbers have since been restricted due to safety concerns.